YijunAH/bigdiamonds/README.md

 The first dataset, diamonds, coming with the ggplot2 package, contains over 50,000 rows and 10 columns.

 The second dataset, bigdiamonds dataset with almost 600,000 rows (10 times bigger than the previous diamonds dataset).
-It is slightly different structured from the diamonds dataset.
+It is slightly different structured from the diamonds dataset (two new columns: cert and measurement).

 Goal: build price prediction model for both datasets